Who can apply?

-The Online Application has a place to enter in the email address of whomever you choose as your recommender.
-That person will receive an email with a link for them to submit your LOR directly to our application website.
-It will automatically be paired with your application.
-A recommender should be anyone you have worked with in the past (professionally or academically) who can speak to your strengths and help give us a sense of who you are.
+The Online Application has a place to enter in the email address and phone numbers of whomever you choose as your reference.
+That person will receive an email or phone call from the IIC recruitment team if you make it to the final rounds of the application process.
+A reference should be anyone you have worked with in the past (professionally or academically) who can speak to your strengths and help give us a sense of who you are.

-Does the IIC prefer one type of letter of recommendation (academic or professional) over another?
+Does the IIC prefer one type of letter of reference (academic or professional) over another?

 What are you looking for in the innovation proposal?

 We encourage you to think creatively and originally.
 You must propose a solution.
 However, we recognize that you are likely not a longtime expert in the topic you choose to write your proposal about.
 We are more interested in seeing that you demonstrate a thoughtful defense of your solution, how to implement it, and its limitation, than we are in seeing a proposal that focuses on originality to the exclusion of feasibility and critical thought.

 Yes.
 Video Innovation Proposals should be hosted online; please submit a document with a link to the video.
 The video should be about 3 minutes long.

 What if I don’t have a GPA or class ranking?